driphtyio/python-yu/notes.md

 ```

 ### Day 1 - Project: Band Name Generator
 ```
+#1.
+Create a greeting for your program.
+#2.
+Ask the user for the city that they grew up in.
+#3.
+Ask the user for the name of a pet.
+#4.
+Combine the name of their city and pet and show them their band name.

 print("Welcome to the Band Name Generator.") street = input("What's name of the city you grew up in?\n") pet = input("What's your pet's name?\n")